Charaan27/avsddcp_1v8_sky130/README.md

 - ### Sky130 PDK ###
   - **Windows**
     - Download ZIP file from this [repository](https://github.com/google/skywater-pdk).
     - If you are downloading the ZIP File, then after downloading, extract the contents, and go to libraries.
-Copy the sky130_fd_pr folder and paste it in your folder where you have cloned/extracted this repo.
+Copy the sky130_fd_pr folder and paste it in the pre_layout folder.
-    - If you are going to clone the PDK, then do it using the command below:
+    - If you are going to clone the PDK, then first open the folder where you have cloned this project, and run the commands below.

       ```
+      $ cd pre_layout
       $ git clone https://foss-eda-tools.googlesource.com/skywater-pdk/libs/sky130_fd_pr
       ```